codeIntrovert/e-commerce-site-react/README.md

-# 🛒 My E-Commerce React App
+# 🛒 E-Commerce React App

 Welcome to my E-Commerce React app!
 This project was created as part of my learning journey with React.js.
 It's a dummy website, so no real money transactions will take place.
 Feel free to explore the code and use it as a reference for your own projects.